mackermann2/netstatXplorer/README.md

 - AIX

 Requirements :
-- on Web Server : Apache with PHP
+- on the web server : Apache with PHP
-- on remote servers : sudo root rights on the netstat command (to get the processes name with -p argument)
+- on the remote servers : sudo root rights on the netstat command (to get the processes name with -p argument)